railsgirls/guides.railsgirls.com/_pages/engineyard.md

 On this page, let's select the staging configuration.
 *	Click "Boot This Configuration".
 You will go to a new page where you see several status bars moving.
 Our Platform is provisioning your instances.
 We need to wait till these turn to green dots.
 This usually takes about 10 minutes, so does anyone need to take a break?
 It's a good time to go grab some water or a coffee.

+{% coach %}
-__COACH__: Talk about Staging vs. Production, and why it's important to have replicas.
+Talk about Staging vs. Production, and why it's important to have replicas.
 Talk about what is a master & Slave.
 How does Engine Yard's Failover work?
 Why is that important?
+{% endcoach %}

 #### Deploying Your Application